JBL Boombox 3 is a portable Bluetooth speaker, the third generation of the JBL Boombox series, and was released in October 2022.

 He smiled playfully and bit his tongue, hinting at the possibility of planning something.

-I think JBL won’t announce the Boombox 4 until the beginning of 2024 at the earliest.
+I think JBL won’t announce the Boombox 4 until the middle of 2024 at the earliest.
 They wouldn’t have to do much, but it would still be extremely early in the cycle.

 The JBL Boombox was released in August 2017, followed by the JBL Boombox 2 in April 2020 and the JBL Boombox 3 in October 2022.